 Please note that the essays and the scratch paper will be collected as you exit the exam.

 Instructions and Preparation Before the Exam:

-In addition to carefully reading these instructions, be sure you read the articles for each topic:
+In addition to reading these instructions carefully, be sure you read the articles for the assigned topic:

 Highlight, underline and annotate each reading.
 Highlighting and annotating important points in the readings will help you remember the points you want to make during the examination.
 You may want to discuss these readings with your classmates.
 Remember, you may not bring a prepared essay to the examination.
 There will be proctors in the room to be sure that no student has an unfair advantage.